DaveMorra/Particle-Based-Fluid-Simulation/README.md

 ## Overview

 This project is a Java particle-based fluid simulation that uses simple physics rules to create the appearance of fluid-like motion.
-It runs in real time with rendering in a Swing window and supports user interaction through mouse input.
+Each particle is affected by forces such as gravity, collisions with walls, and interactions with nearby particles.
+The simulation runs in real time with rendering in a Swing window, providing smooth and visually appealing motion.
+Users can interact with the system using mouse input to attract or repel particles dynamically.

 ## Requirements